Why am I not seeing results from the gym?

 Stop caring what other people might think about the weight you are using and step inside your body and the muscle groups you are training.
 Constantly ask yourself what your intent is for the exercise and movements you are doing.
 If you are training your chest do you feel your chest?
 If you are training your arms do you feel your arms?
 If not, slow down, use the tempo challenges above and start focusing inwards on how you actually feel during each rep for each exercise.

-While everyone around you is throwing weights around at lighting speed with total shit form you’ll be slowing down, internalizing and getting the maximum out of the movements you are doing.
+While everyone around you is throwing weights around at lightning speed with total shit form you’ll be slowing down, internalizing and getting the maximum out of the movements you are doing.

 Keep a close eye on your breaks between exercises.
 Use a stopwatch to make sure your breaks are consistent.
 If they are too short you won’t have had enough time to recover and your weights will end up being too light, if your breaks are too long you’ll go past the point of recovery and start seeing less results.